Defining Irregular Cycles

 Chart of management approaches: hormonal contraceptives, thyroid support, stress reduction techniques.

-• Use basal body temperature and cervical mucus charts to detect ovulation patterns.
+• Basal body temperature charts to detect ovulation.

 Tools for cycle tracking: apps, basal body temperature logs, symptom diaries.